 There are two commonly confused paths in Pima/Tucson—confirm which one your lender will use:

-• City of Tucson Down Payment Assistance (City HOME DPA): City of Tucson official fact sheets state assistance may be up to 20% of the contract sales price or up to $50,000 (whichever is less), deferred with affordability periods and HUD‑certified counseling required. (tucsonaz.gov DPA).
+- City of Tucson Down Payment Assistance (City HOME DPA): The City of Tucson official fact sheet states maximum assistance is $50,000 or 20% of the contract sales price (whichever is less); loans are deferred with an affordability period and HUD-certified counseling is required before purchase. (tucsonaz.gov DPA).

 Phoenix